viet34tqc/file-storage/README.md

 Convex allow us to store uploaded file.
 First, we upload files to Convex.
 Each file have a `storage id` which is the value for `fileId` field of `files` schema.

+A file URL can be generated from a storage ID by the `storage.getUrl` (I'm calling it in the `getFiles.ts`)